Oliblish: Exegesis

-The first published reference to Oliblish is in the Book of Abraham, first published in March of 1842 in Times and Seasons and now included within the Pearl of Great Price as part of the canon of the Latter-Day Saint movement.
+The first published reference to Oliblish is in the Book of Abraham, first published in March 1842 in Times and Seasons and now included within the Pearl of Great Price as part of the canon of the Latter-Day Saint movement.

 Joseph Smith stated that this figure;

 Stands next to Kolob, called by the Egyptians Oliblish, which is the next grand governing creation near to the celestial or the place where God resides; holding the key of power also, pertaining to other planets; as revealed from God to Abraham, as he offered sacrifice upon an altar, which he had built unto the Lord.

 In Smith's work, Oliblish is understood to be equal to Kolob in its revolution as well as the peculiar measurement of time, that is, diurnal rotation on its axis equals one thousand of our years according to the measurement of the Earth.

 The Joseph Smith Papers stated that the word is used to represent one of three central stars from which power emanates to govern all the other creations, including Earth which is called with the term Jah-oh-eh.
 The text states that this power has been sought out by ancient prophets since the creation of the Earth using the Urim and Thummim.